-The Student Achievement domain evaluates campus performance based on student achievement in three areas: performance on STAAR assessments, College, Career, and Military Readiness (CCMR) indicators, and graduation rates.
+The Student Achievement domain evaluates campus performance based on student achievement in three areas: performance on State of Texas Assessments of Academic Readiness (STAAR) assessments, College, Career, and Military Readiness (CCMR) indicators, and graduation rates.

 STAAR Component

 The STAAR component of the Student Achievement domain calculation uses a methodology in which scores are calculated based on students' level of performance at Approaches Grade Level or above, Meets Grade Level or above, and Masters Grade Level standards, as reported in the Consolidated Accountability File (CAF).
 See "Appendix H-Data Sources" for more information.